or

 For integrated MPhil/PhD programmes, you won’t have to work on a specific MPhil dissertation but will instead begin work on what will eventually become your PhD thesis.

 For more information on how MPhils work, check out our full guide to the MPhil on our sister site FindAMasters.
-This page will primarily focuses on the differences between a PhD and an MPhil, and how to choose which one to do.
+This page will primarily focus on the differences between a PhD and an MPhil, and how to choose which one to do.

 The main difference between an MPhil and a PhD lies in the extent to which the project can be described as an ‘original contribution to knowledge’ – the defining factor of a PhD.